lorandszakacs/field-names/README.md

 }
 ```
-The macro ensures that if a companion object is explicitly defined, then all pre-existing definitions will be preserved.
+The macro ensures that _if_ a companion object is explicitly defined, then _all_ pre-existing definitions will be preserved.

-Check out the test to see various scenarios:
+Check out the test to see various scenarios: [src/test/scala/fieldnames/FieldNamesTest.scala](src/test/scala/fieldnames/FieldNamesTest.scala)